 Besides business assets, real estate as well as agricultural and forestry assets may benefit from tax exemptions.
-These exemptions lead to a number of tax-effective configurations, which - according to the Federal Fiscal Court of Germany (BFH) - can be used to achieve a preferential tax treatment for any kind of assets if the transferor chooses an appropriate configuration.
-The BFH has consistently expressed its doubts concerning the constitutionality of the current Inheritance and Gift Tax Act.
+These exemptions lead to a number of tax-effective configurations, which - according to the Federal Fiscal Court of Germany (BFH) - can be used to achieve a preferential tax treatment for any kind of assets if the transferor chooses an appropriate configuration.4 The BFH has consistently expressed its doubts concerning the constitutionality of the current Inheritance and Gift Tax Act.
 As the transfer of assets can be exempt from tax by structuring the assets in advance, equality of taxation is not ensured, according to the court.
 Even if the possibility to exempt liquid funds has been limited meanwhile, the BFH's concerns are still valid for a number of cases.
-As a consequence, the BFH has requested that the BVerfG once again give a ruling on the constitutionality of the current Inheritance and Gift Tax Act, which is expected to be rendered in 2014.
+As a consequence, the BFH has once again requested the BVerfG to give a ruling on the constitutionality of the current Inheritance and Gift Tax Act.